taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Description** :
 If a new HTTP request is coming to LSPHP daemon when all LSPHP workers are still busy, it can process this situation in two different ways.
 In REJECT mode LSPHP daemon will reject such request immediately.
 Otherwise, in legacy mode, LSPHP daemon will put this request into infinite queue, until one or more LSPHP daemon becomes free.
 When HTTP request is rejected in REJECT mode, mod_lsapi will write into Apache error_log the following message: Connect to backend rejected, and the client will receive 507 HTTP response.
-By default LSPHP daemon in CloudLinux OS Shared uses REJECT mode.
+By default LSPHP daemon in CloudLinux OS uses REJECT mode.
 It can be switched off with this option.

 ---